 In the late 1880’s Mansfield’s clusters of Irish settlers purchased a two-acre block near the church, with the idea of attracting an order of religious sisters.
 In July 1891 Mesdames Hearn, Begley, Gardiner and Kennedy (widow of Sergeant Kennedy, shot by Ned Kelly at Stringybark Creek in 1878) met with Archbishop Carr to request a community of nuns to provide a Catholic education to the children of the district.

-Pats first job was in the abbotiors in West Footscray and Myers (in the store room) and a tv/radio repairs apprenticeship that lasted one week.
-Pat was somewhat put off by the pay rate at $15 per WEEK
+Pat's first job was in the abattoirs in West Footscray and Myers (in the store room) and a tv/radio repairs apprenticeship that lasted one week.
+Pat was somewhat put off by the pay rate of $15 per WEEK

 In this time Pat decided to buy an old run down convent in Mansfield - realising the profitable potential of snow season bus tours.
 He bought the old catholic convent in 1980 and in 3 years he developed many motel units and has continued to enhance it and run it as a 4 star resort.